bigfix/developer.bigfix.com/site/reference/types/debian-package-version-epoch-with-multiplicity.md

 # type: debian package version epoch with multiplicity

-The &amp;lt;debian package version epoch with multiplicity&amp;gt; inspectors deal with arrays of Debian packages, allowing you to extract unique version &amp;#39;epochs&amp;#39; and count them.
+The &lt;debian package version epoch with multiplicity&lt; inspectors deal with arrays of Debian packages, allowing you to extract unique version &#39;epochs&#39; and count them.

 # multiplicity of &lt;debian package version epoch with multiplicity&gt; : integer